felipe-vdl/protocolo/README.md

 # With Docker
-- cp .env.example .env
-- Configure the Environment Variables
+- Configure the Environment Variables on docker-compose.yaml
 - docker compose up

 # Without Docker